 - comment on significant year on year changes in reported figures, explaining any factors that may have influenced the figures; - ensure comparability of information.
 The company must report in the return tables against the DG's definitions, not the company's own internal standards.
-However, if NIW wish to report additional information on performance against alternative standards this may be included in the commentary but the alternative basis must be clearly stated.
-Any figures relating to the alternative standard must be clearly identified as such to avoid confusion.

-Page 11 of 22

-Section 2 Chapter 2

-- identify in its commentary any properties which suffered an interruption to supply where the company considers that customers would not notice the loss of service, for example because it occurred at night; - report in the commentary the number of overruns of planned and warned interruptions lasting between 3 and 6 hours; - report the number of properties affected by interruptions caused by loss of electrical supply, if it is believed to be significant and to adversely affect company performance; and - report any major incidents during the report year that it believes adversely affected its DG3 performance; and - justify the assigned confidence grades including an explanation for any changes in confidence grades from previous years.
+However, if NI Water wishes to report additional information on performance against alternative standards this may be included in the commentary but the alternative basis must be clearly stated.
+Any figures relating to the alternative standard must be clearly identified as such to avoid confusion. - identify in its commentary any properties which suffered an interruption to supply where the company considers that customers would not notice the loss of service, for example because it occurred at night; - report in the commentary the number of overruns of planned and warned interruptions lasting between 3 and 6 hours; - report the number of properties affected by interruptions caused by loss of electrical supply, if it is believed to be significant and to adversely affect company performance; and - report any major incidents during the report year that it believes adversely affected its DG3 performance; - For interruptions to supply caused by frozen service pipes due to the severe weather in 2009-10, the company should include in its commentary: - A statement of the numbers of interruptions to supply caused by frozen service pipes. - A statement of how many could clearly be attributed to freezing on the company side. - A statement of how many could clearly be attributed to freezing on the consumer side - A statement of how many could not be attributed with any certainty. - A statement of how the company determined whether an interruption due to a frozen service pipe was attributable to the company or to the consumer side, where this could be done with any certainty.

+In each case the statement of numbers in the commentary should include a breakdown by the DG3 time bands.
+It should also include the DG3 incidents not caused by frozen service pipes and a total column reconciling to the figures reported in the data table; and justify the assigned confidence grades including an explanation for any changes in confidence grades from previous years.
 Confidence grades should take account of areas where the company does not meet the reporting requirements.